 While Neoclassical architecture declined by the mid 1800s, its influence continued to be felt in new movements, such as the American Renaissance movement and Beaux-Arts architecture.
 Additionally, architects commissioned to create noted public projects continued to turn to the style in the 20th century as seen in the Lincoln Memorial (1922) and the American Museum of Natural History's Theodore Roosevelt Memorial (1936).
 The Soviet Union also frequently employed the style in state architecture, both at home and by exporting it to other communist countries.

 - Ingres was one of the last painters of the French Neoclassist tradition, whose charismatic portraits opened the path to the more passionate and modern Romantic movement.

-- Jacques Louis David was a French neoclassical artist who is best known for his historical, iconic paintings include 'The Oath of the Horatii,' 'The Death of Marat' and 'The Coronation of Napoleon.'
+- David was a French Neoclassical artist who is best known for his historical paintings including "The Oath of the Horatii," "The Death of Marat" and "The Coronation of Napoleon."
 Beyond tremendous talent and influence, David proved adept at working with multiple political regimes during the turbulent years of the French Revolution.

 - Bouguereau was a French Academic painter that epitomized the Neoclassical tradition in his idealized bodies and setting.
 His work was later derided by the Impressionists, who found oldfashined his artistic style and his continued instistance on the Neoclassical approach to art.